ymuv1/QuantumOptics.jl/docs/source/steadystate.rst

 Steady state
 ============

-**Quantumoptics.jl** implements two different ways to calculate steady states.
+**QuantumOptics.jl** implements two different ways to calculate steady states.
 The first one is to perform a time evolution according to a master equation until a adequate accuracy is reached:

 .. epigraph::